Gould, Purdy lead 49ers over Dallas in NFC playoff defensive slugfest

 San Francisco intercepted Dallas quarterback Zach Prescott twice.
 Deommodore Lenoir picked off a pass at the Dallas 27 in the first quarter that set up Gould's first field goal.
 Then Fred Warner picked off a pass with less than 2 minutes left in the half to set up Gould's third kick.

+The Cowboys lost for the record seventh straight time in the divisional round and have failed to make it to the NFC title game since winning their fifth Super Bowl title following the 1995 season.

-Meanwhile, the Cowboy defenders challenged 49ers rookie quarterback Brock Purdy to make plays all night.
+Meanwhile, the Dallas defenders challenged 49ers rookie quarterback Brock Purdy to make plays all night.

 Purdy continued to play well beyond his years, winning his seventh straight game since becoming a starter.
 He completed 19-of-29 for 214 yards and made several key tosses to tight end George Kittle, who caught 5 catches for 95 yards.